JL-J/Practising-TDD/README.md

 ### Programs ###
 - odd_or_even : Returns 'odd' or 'even' when given a number
 - smallest_number : Returns the smallest *numeric* in an array.
 The array may contain integers, floats or strings.
+- remove_vowels : Removes all vowels from a string and returns the string
+- longest_word : Retruns the longest word from a mixed array

 ## Getting started ##